 When your most recent email campaign receives spam complaints, or contains "spammy" content, Omnivore makes a note of it.
 "Spammy" content can be anything from the use of certain words, building messy code, or including too many images.

-- The list collection process is unclear
+- The audience collection process is unclear

 Mailchimp is serious about sending permission-based email.
 Cold calls and prospect messages without express permission is a red flag for us.
 We'll also want to know where and how your signup form is managed.
-If you're put under review, and we can't find a signup form on your website, we'll ask where you got your list.
+If you're put under review, and we can't find a signup form on your website, we'll ask where you got your audience.

 - You signed up with a free email account